Edwin Hoernle: After the war

 Almost immediately on his arrival in Berlin the zone's military administrators appointed him vice-president of the administration for Brandenburg.
-As a more extensive administrative structure was established, on 15 August 1945 he became the zone's president of the National Administration for Agriculture and Forestry, a role broadly equivalent to the Minister of Agriculture under a western-style civilian administration.
+As a more extensive administrative structure was established, on 15 August 1945 he became the zone's president of the committee of Agriculture and Forestry for the German Economic Commission, a role broadly equivalent to the Minister of Agriculture under a western-style civilian administration.
 He applied to be allowed to retire - almost certainly on genuine health grounds - early in 1948, but his resignation was accepted only in September 1949.
-He now accepted a less onerous posting as Dean of Faculty for Agriculture Policy at the (East) German "Walter Ulbricht" Academy for Civil Jurisprudence ("Deutsche Akademie für Staats- und Rechtswissenschaft" / DASR) at Forst Zinna (in the countryside on the southern side of Berlin).
+He then accepted a less onerous posting as Dean of Faculty for Agriculture Policy at the German "Walter Ulbricht" Academy for Civil Jurisprudence (DASR) at Forst Zinna (in the countryside on the southern side of Berlin).

 Edwin Hoernle died of heart failure, after a long period of illness, at a sanatorium in Bad Liebenstein, beyond Erfurt, in the extreme south of what had by now become the German Democratic Republic (East Germany).

 Personal tragedy

 Edwin Hoernle's son by his first marriage, Alfred Hoernle, became a skilled factory worker and was also politically engaged.
-After 1933 he served (illegally) as the head of the local Communist Party on the sub-region of Berlin-Reinickendorf.
+After 1933 he served (illegally) as the head of the local KPD on the sub-region of Berlin-Reinickendorf.
 He was arrested during 1936 and on 4 November 1937 sentenced to five years of imprisonment.
 According to testimonies provided by surviving fellow prisoners, Alfred Hoernle was suspected by comrades of having provided large amounts of information to the security services: while held in the Sachsenhausen concentration camp he was "hanged" by fellow prisoners.
 He seems to have survived that treatment, but was then starved to death.